 Windows Explorer has improved in a number of small ways

-- Grab a window and move it to either the left or right hand side of the monitor, until the cursor touches the edge of the screen.
+- Grab a window and move it to either the left or right-hand side of the monitor, until the cursor touches the edge of the screen.
 The window automatically resizes to half of the available screen space.
 This makes it easy to put two windows next to each other to compare stuff.
 This is useful when comparing a PDF to ripped data or when comparing the content of two folders.
-Irradiated Software’s Cinch add the same function to Macs running OS X.
+Irradiated Software’s Cinch adds the same function to Macs running OS X.

-- You can organise data in libraries, which appear in the left hand pane of Explorer.
+- You can organize data in libraries, which appear in the left-hand pane of Explorer.

-- Unfortunately Explorer lacks some the features that make OS X so useful for the graphic arts market.
-To view thumbnails of EPS, PSD or AI files, you need to switch to Adobe Bridge.
+- Unfortunately, Explorer lacks some features that make OS X so useful for the graphic arts market.
+To view thumbnails of EPS, PSD, or AI files, you need to switch to Adobe Bridge.
 I couldn’t get PS+Ai Thumb, a small tool to add preview support for EPS files, working with the 64-bit version of Windows 7.
 Explorer also doesn’t show thumbnails of the content of PDF files.
 It simply displays a generic icon.

 As with OS X, you can use the search tool to start applications, which is very handy.
 I do miss the dictionary that is built into OS X.

 Windows 7 ships with 235 fonts.
 Compared to OS X there seem to be more non-latin fonts in it and less ‘classics’.